 General about the Bamboo mat Tonkin

-Our Bamboo Mat Tonkin on rolls are made of Tonkin bamboo canes with an average diameter of 30-50 mm.
-The natural semi-round bamboo mats are available as standard in 180 cm width and 100, 150, 180 and 200 cm height.
-The Bamboo Mat Tonkin is easy to shorten, so you can easily adjust the length and width to your needs.
-Because of the variation in length, the mat can be used both in the garden and indoors.
+Our Tonkin bamboo mat in rolls are made of Tonkin bamboo canes with an average diameter of 5-15 mm.
+As standard, Tonkin bamboo mats are available in 300 cm width and 100, 150, 180 and 200 cm height.
+The Tonkin bamboo mat is easy to shorten, allowing you to easily adjust the length and width to suit your needs.
+Because of the variation in length, the mat can be used in the garden as well as indoors.

-Our bamboo rolls are very strong and a sustainable alternative to tropical hardwood.
-The half-round mats can be used, among other things, to refurbish an old garden fence, as wall and ceiling covering or as balcony fencing.
-Because the bamboo roll screens are halved, the chance of cracking is minimal.
+Our bamboo mats are very strong and a sustainable alternative to tropical hardwood.
+Tonkin bamboo mats can be used to refurbish an old garden fence, as wall and ceiling covering or as balcony partitions, among other things.

-More information about the installation and fixing of these hemispherical bamboo mats on a roll can be found in the description of each product.
+You can find more information on installing and fixing these Tonkin bamboo mats on rolls in the description of each product.
 If you have any questions or would like a customised quote, please do not hesitate to contact us.
-Of course, you are also welcome to come and see the bamboo mats and pick them up directly.
+Of course, you are also welcome to come and take a look at the bamboo mats and pick them up immediately.

-We recommend placing a Bamboo Mat Tonkin at least 2 cm off the ground so that it does not remain in direct contact with wet soil, as this can cause black discoloration over time.
-Use during the installation for example a side board on which the bamboo mat can rest.
+We recommend placing a Tonkin bamboo mat at least 5 mm off the ground so that it does not remain in direct contact with wet soil, as this can cause black discolouration over time.
+During installation, use, for example, an edging board on which the bamboo mat can rest.

 - You can easily place a Tonkinmat against an existing wall or fence by fixing the galvanised iron wires with wire staples.
 Do not punch the staples through the bamboo stems to prevent them from splitting.